Our Approach to SSA Disability Claims

 What benefits are available?

-The average monthly SSDI check is about $1,500, and depending on your circumstances you could receive as much as $3,822 based on the rules for 2024.
+The average monthly SSDI check is about $1,500, and depending on your circumstances you could receive as much as $4,018 based on the rules for 2025.
 Also, after two-years, SSDI recipients are eligible to get health insurance through Medicare.
 Currently, those benefits are available for as long as you are disable, which could last for decades.

-Supplemental Security Insurance (SSI)
+Who can obtain Supplemental Security Insurance (SSI)?

 Qualifying for disability benefits